open-formulieren/open-forms/docs/installation/upgrade-400.rst

     }

-Additionally, we now rely on ``--utrecht-document-line-height`` for the spacing of the text content, to restore the old behaviour, include:
+Additionally, we now rely on ``--utrecht-document-line-height`` for the spacing of the text content.
+To restore the old behaviour, include:

 .. code-block:: css